What's There to Do in Glens Falls? Plenty!

 Ah, summer.
 Whether or not you managed to get in some outdoor fun during the spring, you absolutely can this season!
 If you're ready to go beyond a walk in a park for some real outdoor adventures, the Glens Falls region is the place to be.

-An entire adventure center awaits at ADK Treetop Adventures in nearby Lake Luzerne.
+An entire adventure center awaits at Adirondack Adventure Center in nearby Lake Luzerne.
 This is an aerial treetop course where you can swing, jump, climb, and zipline your way through the woods, high up in the trees, with the wind in your face and the ground far below.

 Summer is the perfect time to explore the region's top attractions.
 For a full day of family fun you'll want to head to The Great Escape in neighboring Queensbury.
 Feel the thrill of upside down rollercoasters, cool off in the refreshing wave pool, race along the go-kart speedway, and more.

 Every summer the Adirondack Theatre Festival delights residents and visitors alike with extraordinary performances.
 Even if you're not normally a theater-goer, you will not want to miss out on these shows.
 Wondering just how popular they are?
-They had a record-breaking season in 2018 with sold-out shows.
+Recent years saw record-breaking, sold-out performances.

 When the weather is warm folks tend to want to stay out later, and we have the places for you to go in and around Glens Falls.
 Check out O'Toole's Restaurant in Queensbury, which manages to combine an inviting family-friendly setting with a hopping spots bar.
 Hang out at the bar or grab a table to enjoy their extensive menu - we love the steak quesadillas!